 In addition to having a good working knowledge of academic English, applicants may be required to prove they have sufficient command, – for the purposes of the proposed dissertation project, – of at least one ancient, medieval or early modern source language (e.g., Arabic, Greek, Hebrew, Latin, Old Church Slavonic, Ottoman Turkish, Persian, etc.) by the time of application.
 It is at the discretion of the admission committee whether to assign such tests during the application period.
 Command of a source language may be replaced by demonstration of different skills for an art history or archaeology dissertation project.

-Equally, the Medieval Studies Doctoral Program requires a minimum knowledge of Latin as well as working knowledge of one modern language other than English and the applicants’ native tongue/s.
-Such knowledge can also be obtained during the course of the doctoral studies up to the time of the pre-defense, based on the decision of the admission committee.
+Equally, the Medieval Studies Doctoral Program requires a working knowledge of one modern language other than English and the applicants’ native tongue/s.
+Such knowledge can also be obtained during the course of the doctoral studies up to the time of the pre-defense.

-More details on these papers are available in the attachment at the bottom of the page.
+More details are available in the attachment at the bottom of the page.

-- the quality of the proposed PhD dissertation, as evidenced by the PhD dissertation proposal, and the feasibility of the project, as evidenced by the project outline & schedule;
+- the quality of the proposed PhD dissertation, as evidenced by the research proposal, and the feasibility of the project, as evidenced by the project outline & schedule;

 - the results and grades achieved in the candidate’s Master’s studies;